NicoBrun/ada2017/project/README.md

 * Match the dead artist with all corresponding amazon product. *finished 50% (code is 90% done but it needs **runtime**(3-4 days) to build the dataset locally)*
 * Clean the data *finished 70% (need the built dataset locally)*

 # A list of internal milestones up until project milestone 3
 * Filtering:
-* * keep only the artists which allow an unbiased analysis, i.e with enough total reviews and comparable time availability of reviews before and after death
+* * keep only the artists which allow an unbiased analysis, i.e with enough total reviews and comparable time availability of reviews before and after death *100% done*
 * Extracting features:
-* * compute interest metrics using reviews frequency/ratings/.. before and after death
+* * compute interest metrics using reviews frequency/ratings/.. before and after death *100% done*
-* * look for mentions showing interest for the artist, or interest for its recent death in the reviews text
+* * look for mentions showing interest for the artist, or interest for its recent death in the reviews text *50% done : we computed this metric, but didn't need it afterwards*
-* * compare the before/after results with statistical tests
+* * compare the before/after results with statistical tests *Done*
-* * make the analysis at a higher level: per-category results, global result
+* * make the analysis at a higher level: per-category results, global result *Done*
-* write the 4-pages PDF report
+* write the 4-pages PDF report *Done*

+# Tasks repartition
+* pre-implementation research : Nicolas, Quentin and Sandra
+* Scraping wikipedia to obtain the 'dead celebrities' dataset : Nicolas
+* extending the amazon metadata dataset using the amazon API : Quentin
+* combining 'dead celebrities', amazon metadata, amazon reviews : Quentin and Sandra
+* writing code to the main notebook : Nicolas and Quentin
+* statistical tests : Nicolas and Sandra
+* report : Sandra